0x43eba/Obsidian-Iris/README.md

 ### Upcomming inclusion in Community Plugins

 I am intending to submit this code to the Community Plugins project for Obsidian.md.
-This is being planned for soon.
+This is being planned for soon, with Version 2.0 being the first to be submitted.